awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 |  24xlarge  |  192  |
 |  32xlarge  |  256  |

 You can allocate your reservations into different instance sizes across the same instance family as long as the instance size footprint of your reservation remains the same\.
 For example, you can divide a reservation for one `t2.large` \(1 @ 4 units\) instance into four `t2.small` \(4 @ 1 unit\) instances\.
 Similarly, you can combine a reservation for four `t2.small` instances into one `t2.large` instance\.
-However, you cannot change your reservation for two `t2.small` instances into one `t2.large` instance because the footprint of the modified reservation \(4 units\) is larger than the footprint of the existing reservation \(2 units\)\.
+However, you cannot change your reservation for two `t2.small` instances into one `t2.large` instance because the footprint of the new reservation \(4 units\) is larger than the footprint of the original reservation \(2 units\)\.

 In the following example, you have a reservation with two `t2.micro` instances \(1 unit\) and a reservation with one `t2.small` instance \(1 unit\)\.
-If you merge both of these reservations to a single reservation with one `t2.medium` instance \(2 units\), the footprint of the modified reservation equals the footprint of the combined reservations\.
+If you merge both of these reservations to a single reservation with one `t2.medium` instance \(2 units\), the footprint of the new reservation equals the footprint of the combined reservations\.

 ![\[Modifying Reserved Instances\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ri-modify-merge.png)